Wednesday, November 27News and updates from Kashmir

 K. Warikoo, in Religion and Security in South Asia, writes that Jamaat-e-Islami had no significant presence in the state’s political spectrum.
 Instead, it used mosques in remote villages and Muslim-populated regions to build a “political vote bank.”

-One candidate’s nomination was rejected due to his association with Sheikh Abdullah’s Plebiscite Front, which was boycotting elections and advocating for a plebiscite in Jammu and Kashmir.
+One candidate’s nomination was rejected due to his association with Sheikh Abdullah’s Plebiscite Front, which was boycotting elections and advocating for a plebiscite in Jammu Kashmir.

 Journalist and Janata Party member Shameem Ahmed Shameem writes that he pleaded the case of Qari Saifuddin, one of Jamaat’s candidates, requesting the court to approve his nomination papers as he had sworn allegiance to the Indian Constitution.
 However, Bakshi Sahib’s lawyers denied this.